rochacbruno-archive/OrientEngine/README.md

 ```

-Now use that managers as mixins on your vertexes
+Now use that managers as mixins on your vertices

-### vertexes.py
+### vertices.py
 ```python
 from orientengine import Vertex from orientengine.properties import StringProperty, IntegerProperty, BooleanProperty